 - Betting based on winning streaks

 We want to make it very clear that none of these systems will lead to guaranteed success.
 Still, we believe they have merit and are worth learning about.
 If you’re able to use just one or two of them effectively, you’ll stand a much better chance of making winning selections.

 Always Compare Odds & Lines

 This is one of the easiest tips to follow.
 Comparing odds and lines is very simple, and takes just a few moments whenever you’re placing a wager.
 Since bookmakers and betting sites don’t all offer exactly the same odds and lines, by shopping around a little for each wager, you can make sure that you get the best possible deal for every wager you place.
 The differences in the odds and lines are usually quite small, but they add up over time.

-To demonstrate this, here’s a list of the odds available from three random betting sites on an upcoming boxing match.
+To demonstrate this, here’s a list of the odds available from three random betting sites on a boxing match.

 Let’s say we wanted to back Daniel Jacobs here, for $50.
 If we took the odds available at the first site, we’d stand to win $36.50.
 If we took the odds available at the second site, we’d stand to win $37.50.
 If we took the odds available at the third site, we’d stand to win $40.
 That’s a difference of $3.50 between the worst odds and the best.
 Not a huge amount by any means, but still nearly 10%.
 An extra 10% every time we bet will certainly add up!

 You can read more about comparing odds and lines, and the benefits it offers, in the following article.